. . above: Lady Liberty and Mary Wallinger in silhouette during Plaza Tour . .

 Below are the reasons that Mary Moore Wallinger has given for her feigned change of heart in refusing to return the Replica of Lady Liberty to the expanded Liberty Park, a/k/a Gateway Plaza.
 Many of us believe that none of these excuses would have been accepted — and most would have been ridiculed, or at least soundly defeated on the merits — during the actual planning process for Gateway Plaza.
 That might be why Ms. Wallinger never raised them at the time.

-- The STATUE IS TOO SMALL, so that the Statue would be overwhelmed in the big Plaza.
-[Response: Not in the scale rendering done for the Implementation Plan (see detail at right).
+The STATUE IS TOO SMALL, so that the Statue would be overwhelmed in the big Plaza.
+This was the reason that Mary told me in an email, when I first asked why Lady Liberty was not returning to Her Park.
+[Response: She’s not too small in the scale rendering done for the Implementation Plan (see detail at right from this rendering).
 In addition, Lawrence the Indian is almost three feet shorter and commands his Circle, as is Thomas Edison down at Erie Blvd. and S. Ferry.
 An experienced landscaper should be able to create a niche for the Lady somewhere at this large Plaza, honoring Her, without creating a space that is too-enclosed for safety.]

 - “PLANS CHANGE“: In defending her wish to keep Lady Liberty out of the new Plaza and to send Her to Steinmetz Park instead, Mary told the City Council Meeting of March 26, 2018 that “Plans change,” giving the example that the design team had originally planned to have a road going through the Park.
 As discussed above, this justification for failing to return Lady Liberty ignores the distinction between the many stages of the planning process and the decision to change, without public input or return to City Council, a major aspect of a Final Plan that has been through public workshops and approval by the City Council.
 Neither Mary nor the Mayor claimed any safety or engineering issues for not returning Lady Liberty.
 (The presentations “from the floor” to the March 26, 2018 City Council Meeting are discussed more fully in the posting “Lady Liberty is Timeless“.)